GibzClt/pukka/README.md

 ## 🚀 Basic Usage

-Just define your schema as a plain object
+Define your schema as a plain object, and add validations

 ```ts
 import { object, validator } from 'pukka'